DaveMielke/NBP/b2g/ui/doc/notes.rst

 When on an editable text field:

-* The character immediately to the right of the cursor is highlighted by
-  |the cursor indicator|.
+* The character that the cursor is on is highlighted by |the cursor indicator|.
+  This is its default representation.
+It can be changed via `The Settings Screen`_.

-* Each of the currently selected characters is highlighted by
-  |the selection indicator|.
+* Each of the currently selected characters is highlighted by |the selection indicator|.
+This is its default representation.
+It can be changed via `The Settings Screen`_.

 Note that the cursor isn't shown when at least one character has been selected.
 This is because edit actions are then performed on all of the